 - CROSSDRESSED CHARACTERS: “Crossdressed Characters in Early Modern European Theatre: A Database by Ana Valdemoros and David Amelang” in David J. Amelang (coord.), Rolecall: A Database of Characters in Early Modern European Theatre [http://www.rolecall.eu], date accessed: dd/MM/YYYY.

 IF YOU HAVE ANY QUESTIONS…

-…please feel free to contact us via our contact form in the HOMEPAGE.
-The database is under constant development, and as time goes by we will be adding more search and comparison features to the already-existing ones.
+…please feel free to contact us!
+The database is under constant development, and as time goes by we will be adding more plays, more collections and more search and comparison features to the already-existing ones.
 We welcome any questions or advice regarding how to improve ROLECALL‘s service to the academic and playmaking community.